losizm/scamper/README.md

 #### Serving Static Files

-You can add a specialized request handler to serve static files from a base directory.
+You can add a request handler to serve static files from a base directory.

 ```scala
 app.files("/app/main", new File("/path/to/public"))